-While the Tooth Fairy and tooth mouse persona’s are a relatively modern invention (from around the 17th to 19th century), their origins are rooted in ancient myths and traditions related to teeth that evolved over time.
+While the Tooth Fairy and tooth mouse persona’s are a relatively modern invention from around the 17th to 19th century, their origins are rooted in ancient myths and traditions related to Nordic mythology that evolved over time.

-One of the earliest recorded references to tooth traditions in western culture was in a mythological Norse poem from the Edda.
+One of the earliest recorded references to tooth traditions in western culture was in a mythological Norse poem called Grimmismo from the Edda.

 The Edda consists of the ‘Prose Edda’ and the ‘Poetic Edda which were put together from older texts during the 12th century, in Iceland.